openfaas/openfaas.github.io/_posts/2020-01-24-painless-serverless-development.md

 - Make changes to your function.
 - Run your unit tests (you do write unit tests right?).
 - Build and deploy your function.
-- `faas invoke` it to validate things end to end.
+- `faas-cli invoke` it to validate things end to end.

 That flow probably takes about a minute or two.
 Which doesn't sound to bad right?
 Not until you have to go through that cycle 10-20 times while battling a particularly gnarly bug.
 At that point you're going to be spending more time looking at the build logs in your terminal than writing your function.